habitry/medium_posts/_1000words_leaderboards.md

 * Opower, a energy tracking platform, which motivates users to reduce their energy use by showing how much energy they use compared to their neighbors.
 * Github, a project management tool for programmers, which motivates users to contribute to projects more by publicly displaying the number of contributions to projects by made by individual community members.

 Product managers and designers use leaderboards to motivate people to use their products more.
-The idea is that leaderboards are motivating because people like to participate in and win contests against peers in a [community](http://habitry.link/community).
+The idea is that leaderboards are motivating because people like to win contests against peers in a [community](http://habitry.link/community).

-# Problem + Unteach
+# Leaderboards: A Motivation Problem

+>Winning doesn't mean anything unless someone else loses — The Man in Black, Westworld

 But the motivational effects of competition aren't that simple.
 Murayama and Elliot's (2012) set of meta-analyses found competition had positive *and* negative effects on participant performance.
-For instance, competition helped or harmed performance depending what "competing" meant to participants.
-Competition's effects were a function of participant performance goals.
-Did participants want to win or avoid losing?
-Murayama and Elliot found that participants who wanted to avoid performing worse than others performed worse in competition.
-And participants who wanted to perform better than others fared better in competition.
-Competition motivates winners and demotivates everyone else.
+The effects of competition were a function of participant performance goals.
+Did participants want to win or did they want to avoid losing?
+Participants who wanted to avoid performing worse than others... performed worse in competition.
+And participants who wanted to perform better than others... benefitted from competition.

-##

-By default, people choose to compare upwards.

-When comparing upwards, they self-evaluate down.
-When comparing downwards, they self-evaluate up.
-This effect is stronger when comparing themselves on ability or affect.

-Dissimilarity priming was associated with contrast.
-Similarity priming had weak assimilation effects.

-Assimilation doesn't appear to be the default; it requires special priming.

-Thinking they can win requires special priming.

-Competition induces social comparison.

-This is dangerous because trying to avoid losing reduces goal achievement (Burnette et al 2013) and performance (Murayama & Elliot 2012).

-Progress monitoring increase goal achievement, especially when outcomes are reported or made public, and when info is physically recorded (Harkin et al 2016)

 - Restate why the default competition focused approach is a big problem.
 - Give an obvious example of why excessive focus on winning is a bad idea (maybe the wellsfargo sales corruption?).

+- What is the problem?
+Relate it to the reader's experience
+- State an assumption the reader is making that is getting them to overlook the problem
+- State why their assumption is a delusion
+- State why the problem is important for them

 # Designing a Motivational Leaderboard